mikitz/5e-Monster-Creator/README.md

 ## To-do List
 - [] Data Refactor
-    - [] Handle the inputs from grid-inputs
+    - [x] Handle the inputs from grid-inputs
     - [x] Handle modals
     - [x] Random Monster Generator
+    - [] Save each monster to an array in Local Storage
+        - [] Only create a new monster when the name changes
 - [] Allowing rolling from within the statblock for
     - [] Click for normal roll
     - [] Ctrl + Click for Disadvantage